Unilever reports strong, broad-based growth in 2012

 Throughout 2012 our markets experienced markedly different dynamics as emerging markets grew in both volume and value terms whilst developed market value remained subdued, with volumes lower than prior year.

 In this context Unilever delivered another quarter of solid growth.
-All of our categories grew, driven by the combination of strong innovations, sharpened in-market execution and the rollout of our brands to new markets.
+All of our divisions grew, driven by the combination of strong innovations, sharpened in-market execution and the rollout of our brands to new markets.

 Emerging markets underlying sales growth was 10.8% in the quarter, evenly split between volume and price, taking the full year underlying sales growth to 11.4%.
 The developed markets grew 4.0% in the quarter and were up 1.6% in the full year.